 Hardness

-While there are several methods to measure hardness in a thermoplastic, the most common method used is known as “ball indentation hardness.”
-A sphere-shaped metallic ball of standard dimensions is pressed into material with a certain force; for a certain amount of time, the residual mark will define the hardness value.
+A sphere-shaped metallic ball of standard dimensions is pressed into material with a particular force; the residual mark will define the hardness value for a certain amount of time.

-Another method, “Rockwell Hardness testing,” is also popular for determining hardness.
+Another method, “Rockwell Hardness testing,” is famous for determining hardness.

 Carbon fiber and glass fiber-filled materials show the highest surface hardness.